 - SSB-based intra-frequency measurement with no measurement gap in clause 9.2.5 and 9.2A.5, when part of the SMTC occasions of this intra-frequency measurement object are overlapped by the measurement gap or concurrent measurement gaps.

-- For a UE in E-UTRA-NR dual connectivity operation, NR SSB-based inter-RAT measurement object configured by the E-UTRAN PCell on an NR serving carrier

-- the SSB is completely contained in the active BWP of the UE, and

-- none or part of the SMTC occasions of this inter-RAT measurement object are overlapped by the measurement gap or concurrent measurement gaps.

 -- CSI-RS based intra-frequency measurement in clause 9.10.2, when none of CSI-RS resources for L3 measurement of this intra-frequency measurement object are overlapped by the measurement gap or concurrent measurement gaps.

 - CSI-RS based intra-frequency measurement in clause 9.10.2, when all CSI-RS resources for L3 measurement of this intra-frequency measurement object are partially overlapped by the measurement gap or concurrent measurement gaps.